When you should pay a flight with cash, when with miles

 Using 12,500 points for a $80 ticket feels like a waste, but for a $400 ticket, it’s a steal.
 My personal rule of thumb is that I’ll always use points if a domestic round trip ticket costs more than $500 (or $250 for a one-way trip).

-If you got the Citi / AAdvantage Platinum Select World Elite Mastercard with a 50,000-point sign-up bonus, you’d have enough points to book two round-trip domestic tickets in the U.S. at this points rate.
+If you got the Citi / AAdvantage Platinum Select World Elite Mastercard with a 50,000-mile sign-up bonus, you’d have enough points to book two round-trip domestic tickets in the U.S. at this points rate.
+You can earn the American Airlines AAdvantage® bonus miles after spending $2,500 in purchases within the first 3 months of the account opening.

-If you book two $80 tickets using your sign-up bonus, that equals paying $625 (which is the cash value of 50,000 points) for the tickets.
+If you book two $80 tickets using this sign-up bonus, that equals paying $625 (which is the cash value of 50,000 miles) for the tickets.
 But if you use that same bonus to pay two $400 tickets, that equals paying only $125 for them!

 2. You want to fly in the front of a plane – especially internationally.